-The following sets out the Management's Discussion and Analysis ("MD&A") of results of operations and financial condition of Gelum Capital Ltd. (the "Company", "Gelum", "our" and "we") describing the operating and financial results of the Company for the year ended April 30, 2020.
+The following sets out the Management's Discussion and Analysis ("MD&A") of results of operations and financial condition of Gelum Capital Ltd. (the "Company", "Gelum", "our" and "we") describing the operating and financial results of the Company for the three months ended July 31, 2020 and 2019.
 The following MD&A should be read in conjunction with the Company's audited financial statements and related notes for the year ended April 30, 2020 copies of which are filed on the SEDAR website: www.sedar.com.
 The Company prepares its financial statements in accordance with International Financial Reporting Standards ("IFRS").
 The audited financial statements of the Company are presented on a historical cost basis.
 All dollar figures included herein and in the following discussion and analysis are quoted in Canadian dollars unless otherwise noted.